Jill Biden: Foreign trips and activities

 While Biden had visited the continent of Africa five times as second lady, her initial visit there as first lady came in February 2023 with a trip to Namibia and Kenya.
 In Windhoek, she delivered a speech on democracy and women's empowerment.
 While in Kenya's Kajiado County, she witnessed the effects of the ongoing 2020–2023 Horn of Africa Drought.
 In May 2023, Biden and her step-granddaughter, Finnegan, were the representatives of the American government at the coronation of Charles III and Camilla, making it the first time that a first lady had attended a British coronation.
 In June 2023, Biden and her daughter Ashley attended the wedding of Crown Prince Hussein of Jordan and Rajwa Al Saif.
 In the same month, she visited Egypt, Morocco and Portugal to highlight her advocacy for youth empowerment and arts.
 In July 2023, Biden visited Paris to give a speech to mark the official return of the United States to UNESCO.

 In July 2024, Biden led the American delegation at the opening ceremony of the 2024 Summer Olympic Games in Paris, France.
 She also visited American athletes at an Olympic training center in Paris.
 In October 2024, she led the American delegation to the inauguration of Claudia Sheinbaum as president of Mexico.
 In December 2024, Biden conducted her final foreign trip as the first lady, visiting Italy, United Arab Emirates, Qatar and France.
 In Italy, she visited US military personnel in Catania to delivering remarks on behalf of the Joining Forces program.
 She also visited her paternal family's ancestral hometown of Gesso, Messina.
 In the United Arab Emirates, she toured the Cleveland Clinic Abu Dhabi as part of the Biden Cancer Moonshot program and attended the Milken Institute's Middle East and Africa Summit.
 She also met Sheikha Fatima bint Mubarak Al Ketbi, mother of the UAE president Sheikh Mohamed bin Zayed Al Nahyan in Abu Dhabi.
 In Qatar, Biden visited to the Qatar Foundation and Weill Cornell Medicine-Qatar to highlight the two countries' interests in education and health.
 She also attended a dinner banquet hosted by Sheikha Moza bint Nasser Al-Missned to celebrate the wedding of Sheikh Khalifa bin Hamad Al Thani and Sheikha Fatima bin Nasser bin Hassan Al Thani at the Al-Wajba Palace in Doha.
 Biden was the keynote speaker at the 2024 Doha Forum.
 After visiting Qatar, Biden and her daughter Ashley attended the reopening ceremony of the Notre-Dame Cathedral in Paris.

-By May 2023, Biden had traveled more than her husband, the vice president, or the second gentleman.